Sustainable Places Conference 2025 Milan Banner

 • Bergamo (BGY): Served by frequent shuttle buses departing just outside the terminal.
 They reach Milano Centrale in around 1 hour.

-Below are five “getting to the venue” friendly options.
+We have negotiated discounts from 3 hotels, which are found at the top of a list HERE comprising 16 “getting to the venue” friendly options.
 Milan offers a lot, so people may want to stay in different places for various reasons.

 SP25 newsletters